 The ambiance and historical significance of the room is an experience in itself, and when matched with our Executive Chef’s menu, is the perfect end to a long day of exploring the Caves precinct.

 Chisolm’s is ideal for large groups and intimate family get-togethers.
 We have a range of menus catering for everything from Corporate Events to Weddings, and there is nothing quite as special as a romantic dinner for 2 by the open fire place.

 |Dinner (bookings are essential)

-For groups of 8 or more, please look at our menu and pre-order your choices.
+For groups of 8 or more, please pre-order.

 Chisolm's serves 'modern Australian' cuisine.
 We change our menu seasonally.

 Currently, you can enjoy delicious dishes such as Twice cooked duckling, pickled red cabbage, orange compote, jus, followed by Green chilli panna cotta, with orange vanilla syrup - among other new taste sensations.

 In cool climates, with a shorter growing season, grapes do not have time to develop high sugar content.
 Therefore, cool climate wines tend to be higher in acid and lower in alcohol.
 They often show more ‘green’, herbaceous flavors and more ‘earthy’ or mineral-like character mixed in with the fruitiness.
 The refreshing acidity helps to keep them ‘lively’ and allows their flavors to unfold over the years - to mature.